TrashUwU/PokeAssistant/README.md

 ### Step 0.5: Create a Github Account
 Visit https://github.com/join and create a Github Account.

-### Step 0.9: Star the repository
+### Step 0.7: Star the repository
 Visit https://github.com/TrashUwU/PokeAssistant/stargazers and click the star button!

+### Step 0.9: Enable Developer Mode
+In The Discord application go to Settings > Appearance > Turn on `Developer Mode`.

 ### Step 1: Creating a bot account
-The first step in creating a bot is to create your own Discord application.
-The bot will use the Discord API, which requires the creation of an account for authentication purposes.
-Don't worry though, it's super simple.
+Don't worry, it's super simple.
 #### Creating the application
 To create the application, head to https://discord.com/developers/applications/.
 Log in, and you'll reach a page that may look like this: